scaleoutsystems/FEDn-client-cifar10-pytorch/README.md

 If you first need to deploy a FEDn network, follow the instructions here: https://github.com/scaleoutsystems/fedn

-## Configure and start a client usign cpu device
+## Configure and start a client using cpu device

 The following shell script will configure and start a client on a blank Ubuntu 20.04 LTS VM: